EulerProject/euler2-demos/README.md

 ./examples/{example}/taxonomies.txt    							 | Input taxonomies and corresponding articulations sets ./examples/{example}/{articulations}/articulations.txt			 | Input articulations for an example ./output/{commands}/{example}/{articulations}/{reasoner}/*	     | Output produced by commands using given example input taxonomies, articulations and reasoner as applicable
-./run															 | Python script to replay a demo ./run_all														 | Python script to replay a set of demos ./compare														 | Python script to compare the output between demos locally, or with the stored output of the same demo in the repository HEAD.
+./EULER_WORKFLOW.md												 | Documentation of the internal workflows of EulerX ./README.md														 | The documentation of this repository ./compare														 | Python script to compare the output between demos locally, or with the stored output of the same demo in the repository HEAD.
-./compare_reasoner          | Python script to compare the reasoner output between demos locally ./EulerWorkflow.md												 | Documentation of the internal workflows of EulerX ./README.md														 | The documentation of this repository
+./compare_reasoner          | Python script to compare the reasoner output between demos locally ./run															 | Python script to replay a demo ./run_all														 | Python script to replay a set of demos

 #### ./commands/{commands} example: